CorruptStudio/Xeno/README.md

 - **Entry Points**:
   - Predefined entry points specified in the `mod.info` file, similar to how Node.js works.
 - **Compilation**:
-  - Currently, xeno does not compile to bytecode but may consider runtime compilation if needed for performance.
+  - Currently, Xeno does not compile to bytecode but may consider runtime compilation if needed for performance.
 - **Sandboxing**:
   - Scripts are run in a secure, sandboxed environment to prevent unauthorized access to the system.